golobby/config/README.md

 // An instance of my configuration struct myConfig := MyConfig{}

-// Create a feeder that provides the configuration data jsonFeeder := feeder.Json{Path: "config.json"}
+// Create a feeder that provides the configuration data from a JSON file jsonFeeder := feeder.Json{Path: "config.json"}

-// Create a Config instance, pass the feeder and feed my configuration structure err := config.New(jsonFeeder).Feed(&myConfig)
+// Create a Config instance, pass the feeder and feed the configuration struct err := config.New(jsonFeeder).Feed(&myConfig)

 // Use myConfig...